cloudera-labs/hms-mirror/README.md

 Caused by: java.lang.RuntimeException: org.apache.hadoop.hive.ql.security.authorization.plugin.HiveAccessControlException:Permission denied: user [dstreev] does not have [ALL] privilege on [hdfs://HDP50/apps/hive/warehouse/tpcds_bin_partitioned_orc_10.db/web_site]
 ```

 This error is a permission error to HDFS.
-For strategies HYBRID, EXPORT_IMPORT, SQL, and SCHEMA_ONLY (with `-ams` enabled), this could be an issue with cross cluster HDFS access.
+For HYBRID, EXPORT_IMPORT, SQL, and SCHEMA_ONLY (with `-ams` enabled), this could be an issue with cross-cluster HDFS access.

-Review the output report for details where this error occurred (LEFT or RIGHT cluster).
+Review the output report for details of where this error occurred (LEFT or RIGHT cluster).

 When dealing with CREATE DDL statements submitted through HS2 with a `LOCATION` element in them, the submitting *user* **AND** the HS2 *service account* must have permissions to the directory.
-Remember, with cross cluster access the user identity will originate on the RIGHT cluster and will be **EVALUATED** on the LEFT clusters storage layer.
+Remember, with cross-cluster access, the user identity will originate on the RIGHT cluster and will be **EVALUATED** on the LEFT clusters storage layer.

 For migrations, the `hms-mirror` running user (JDBC) and keytab user (HDFS) should be privileged users.